About Peterborough Morris

 1979: Peterborough Morris formed in October, starting with 12 dancers; the first Morris club in the Peterborough area.

 1980: We obtained permission from Peterborough City Council to base our badge on the city's coat of arms.

 1980: Saturday May 3rd: The first public performances.

 1983: June.
 Peterborough Morris dance in as a full member side of the Morris Ring at their 199th Meeting, which was hosted by Offley Morris Men.

-2019: A celebratory year in honour of 40 years of Morris Dancing in Peterborough.
+2020: Was to have been a celebratory year in honour of 40 years of Morris Dancing in Peterborough.

 2021 We completed our 40th year of dancing following the cancellation of 2020.